Why Colour is so Important for Chocolate Packaging

 Yep, you read it right; the colour of packaging accounts for 85% of the reason why consumers choose to purchase a product.

-In this article, we’re going to talk about why your chocolate packaging needs the right colours, how colours affect consumer behaviour and how harnessing colour will benefit your business this summer!
+In this article, we’re going to talk about why your chocolate packaging needs the right colours, how colours affect consumer behaviour and how harnessing colour will benefit your business!

 Why is packaging important?